RobRendell/gTove/README.md

 * Fix for Edge: grid alignment pushpin now moves grid.
 * Fix for iOS: add "iNoBounce" to disable elastic page bouncing at the edges.
 * New look for the main UI.
 * When GM is disconnected, disabled various menu options which change the tabletop.
+* Add mini menu option to hide/show the base of standee minis.

 ## Plans/TODO

 * Checksum on broadcast actions (ideally saying what the resulting store's checksum is) - a mismatch triggers a timeout to get the state afresh, so syncing is a continuous process rather than something special on first connect.
-* Additional options for minis: "I'd love to see an option to remove the bases.
-Currently it's possible to elevate the map and hide the base which allows for some basic faux structures to be displayed.
-Possibly, being able to change a token's base color or having square and circle flat tokens would be fun.
+* Additional options for minis: "Possibly, being able to change a token's base color or having square and circle flat tokens would be fun.
 If its possible to allow transparency or even change the color of the White "cardboard", we could achieve some really fun effects."
 * Add texture to template?
 Alternatively, customise mini shape?
 * Adaptive adjustment of the throttle on messages being sent if they're coming in faster than they can be processed?
 * Multicast mode should have a private GM-only channel for GM-only messages, rather than relying on player clients ignoring them.